25Vaishnavibarge17/Python-Coding-Questions/README.md

 11) Write a Python program to calculate the LCM of a given two numbers

-12)Write a Python Program to check if two Strings are Anagram.
+12) Write a Python Program to check if two Strings are Anagram.